Flyers top Canadiens in OT as win streak hits 4

 Ivan Provorov's near end-to-end rush in overtime gave the visiting Philadelphia Flyers a 4-3 win over the Montreal Canadiens on Saturday.
 Provorov's sixth goal of the season gave Philadelphia its second overtime victory over the Canadiens this season, as the Flyers also needed the extra frame in a 3-2 result over Montreal on Nov.
 7.

-The victory caps an outstanding November for the Flyers, who led the NHL with 24 points in the month.
+The victory caps an outstanding November for the Flyers, who led the NHL with 24 points in the month by earning points in 14 of 16 games (10-2-4).
 The Flyers have won four straight games and are unbeaten (5-0-1) over their last six contests.
-Tomas Tatar scored two goals for the Canadiens, who fall to 0-4-3 over their last seven games.
+Tomas Tatar scored two goals for the Canadiens, who fell to 0-4-3 over their last seven games.
 The Habs outshot the Flyers by a 42-29 margin on Saturday and have now outshot opponents in each of their last six games, yet Montreal continues to be plagued by defensive miscues.

 The two teams again exchanged quick goals to begin the third period.
-Travis Konecny ended a nine-game scoring drought at 1:34 of the third period to give Philadelphia its first lead of the game, but the Canadiens tied it on Tatar's power-play goal at the 3:16 mark.
-Montreal backup goalie Keith Kincaid made 25 saves in a rare start.
+Travis Konecny ended a nine-game scoring drought at 1:34 to give Philadelphia its first lead of the game, but the Canadiens tied it on Tatar's power-play goal at the 3:16 mark.
+Montreal backup goalie Keith Kinkaid made 25 saves in a rare start.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)